 Serve up these delightful mini lemon blueberry tarts.
 A buttery pie crust that is filled with a cream filling and paired with lemon and blueberry flavors in each bite.
 These bite-size mini lemon tarts are always a hit.

 I love lemon and blueberry as a pairing.
 It helps to offer sweet and citrus in each bite.
-Also, if you are a citrus lover check out my lemon tart recipe, so delicious.
-Or you can learn how to make this vegan lemon cake, or my mini custard tarts.

 This Mini Lemon Blueberry Tarts Recipe Is...

 - Made with real lemon and fresh blueberries